Larson wraps up comeback season with 1st NASCAR title

 That was the expected result of NASCAR’s season-ending championship race, right?

-Larson closed his comeback season in NASCAR with his first championship Sunday, where he capped his return from a nearly yearlong suspension with a title-winning victory at Phoenix Raceway.
+Larson closed his comeback season in NASCAR with his first championship Sunday.
+He capped his return from a nearly yearlong suspension with a title-winning victory at Phoenix Raceway.

 “I can’t believe it,” Larson said, his voice quivering.
 “I didn’t even think I’d be a racing a car a year-and-a-half ago.
 To win a championship?
 Crazy!”

-Larson controlled the restart with 25 laps remaining, quickly cleared Martin Truex Jr., then held off several of Truex’s challenges.
-There was no stopping Larson, just as he’s been impossible to stop all season, and he drove off to his 10th Cup victory of the year.
+Larson controlled the restart with 25 laps remaining, quickly cleared Truex, then held off several of Truex’s challenges.
+There was no stopping Larson, just as he’s been impossible to stop all season, and he drove to his 10th Cup victory of the year.

+He beat Truex to the finish line by an easy .398 seconds.

 Chase Elliott, the reigning champion and NASCAR’s most popular driver, led 94 laps but finished fourth.